TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.23.md

 ---

-For calamity from God is a terror to me, And by reason of his majesty I can do nothing.
+For calamity from God is a terror to me.
+Because his majesty, I can do nothing.